-But I do own very good hiking shoes (also Salomons: Ellipse - UK/ Ellipse US) and trail runners (this time Merrell's: ALL OUT TERRA TRAIL UK / US) – for easy day hikes in non-challenging terrain with basically no extra weight to carry.
+But I do own very good hiking shoes - Salomon Ellipse gtx and trail runners by Merrell All out Terra – for easy day hikes in non-challenging terrain with basically no extra weight to carry.

 Gorgeous views from my tent camping along the West Highland way, near the Inveroran Hotel.
 You can check the various camping options along the West Highland Way here.

 Secondly: the unique needs of your feet and legs.
 Some people need more support and some less.
 The more experienced you are the lighter you can go.

 If you are a beginner – the safer route is to use sturdier and more supportive boots, as your feet and muscles might not be ready for the challenges of rough terrain.

 Hiking boots offer stability, protection, and support.
 They used to be really heavy (and some still are, especially those full-leather) but you may find ones that are only slightly heavier than hiking shoes.